dharanianandh1013-star/LU-Decomposition/README.md

 print(L)
 print(U)
 ```
-(ii) To find the LU Decomposition of a matrix
+(ii) To find the LU Decomposition of a matrix:
 ```
 import numpy as np
 from scipy.linalg import lu_factor,lu_solve